Monitor Resolver Using Serial Communication

 3. Click Build, Deploy & Start on the Hardware tab to deploy the target model to the hardware.

 4. Click the host model hyperlink in the target model to open the associated host model.
 You can also use the open_system command to open the host model.
-For example, use this command for the F28069M based controller:
+For example, use this command:

 For details about the serial communication between the host and target models, see Host-Target Communication.

-6. If you want to change the default baud rate (in the host and target models), use the Serial Configuration block mask in the models to select a different Baud rate value.
+7. If you want to change the default baud rate (in the host and target models), use the Host Serial Setup block mask to select a different Baud rate value.

-9. Rotate the resolver shaft and observe the computed shaft position signal in the Time Scope block.
+10. Rotate the resolver shaft and observe the computed shaft mechanical position signal in the Time Scope block.